Xilinx-CNS/kubernetes-onload/README.md

 The `DTK_AUTO` image is determined by the KMM Operator depending on the kernel versions of the nodes in your cluster.
 To get the location of this image you can run:

 ```console
 $ oc adm release info $OCP_VERSION --image-for=driver-toolkit
 ```
-Where `$OCP_VERSION` is the version of the Openshift cluster on which you will deploy Onload.
+Where `$OCP_VERSION` is the version of the OpenShift cluster on which you will deploy Onload.

-For Sfptpd:
+For sfptpd:
 * ubi9-minimal:9.2

-For Sfnettest example pod:
+For sfnettest example pod:
 * ubi8-init:8.8

+The following images are all available from `registry.access.redhat.com`, `registry.redhat.io`, or `docker.io`, so will typically be available on RHEL hosts with `docker pull <image>` and OCP Internet-connected clusters.

 #### Build sources